Spec's Music: Closure

 In the early 1990s, Spec's opened two new superstores in Coconut Grove and South Beach.
 These two-story stores each featured more than 70,000 titles, a cafe, and weekend concerts.
 However, despite the hype surrounding the grand opening of these two new stores, Spec's Music was beginning to show signs of anemic financial performance.
 Sales and earnings were slipping, forced downward by the continuing stiff competition in Florida.
 Music sales were down nationwide, and Spec's Music was struggling.
 By the end of 1995, the company's annual sales stood at $79.6 million, a negligible increase over 1994's total of $78.4, but actual earnings slipped from $2.8 million to a meager $1 million.

 An attempt was made to restructure the company by hiring a former Burger King executive and closing several of its superstores.
 Despite this, on June 4, 1998 it was announced that Spec's would be merged with Camelot Music, then the nation's third-largest music retailer.
 Soon after the merger, Camelot Music was purchased by TransWorld Entertainment, thus converting most former Spec's locations to FYE.

 In early 2013, the last remaining Specs store in South Florida, coincidentally the first store which opened in 1948, closed its doors.

+International (2021 closure)

 The Puerto Rico store located in Plaza Las Américas showed the Spec's Music logo at its entrance but operated as FYE.
 This location closed in 2021.